halfaya/icfp2021/Lyrics.md

 Encoding invariants using refinements\
 How can we check them with lazy semantics?\
-If we know which binders do not terminate\
+We don't know which binders do not terminate\
-We can make type checking decidable.
+Unless we label them explicitly.

 ## Verse 3